bjaan/devox/README.md

 # Building

-To build `devox` for yourself and your OS.
+To build DeVoX-Isolate for yourself and your OS.
 First download this repository.

 ## 0. Install Python